grindlemire/graft/README.md

     "github.com/grindlemire/graft"
 )

-const ID graft.ID = "config"
+// The ID of the node in the engine const ID graft.ID = "config"

-type Output struct {
+// The output type that other nodes will access type Output struct {
     DBHost string
     Port   int
 }

-func init() {
+// init registers the node automatically on startup func init() {
     graft.Register(graft.Node[Output]{
         ID:        ID,